JonnyBooker/NSubstituteAutoSubstitute/README.md

 The specifics of each behaviour are as follows:
 - **Automatic (Default)**
   - This is the `default` behaviour of this framework.
+  - This is the default as it gives you "raw" NSubstitute without changing any of the behaviour NSubstitute in any way and it is the quickest option to get up and running/testing with the least amount of effort.
   - Any mock/substitute that is used, whether requested via `GetSubstituteFor`/`SubstitutePartsFor` or if it created as part of a constructor when `CreateInstance` is called will only be created once.
   - Automatically created dependencies will always use `Substitute.For`
 - **Manual with Nulls**